aaaelite21/poker/README.md

 mark themselves busted from the game view and the admin can do it for them if they forget.
 Once registration is complete the admin can randomize seats using **Assign Seats** and those seat numbers appear on everyone’s screen.
+If someone joins accidentally the admin can remove them using the **Kick** button next to their name.

 Games may be locked to stop new entries.
 Admins can lock or unlock a game from either the lobby or the game page.
 Players visiting a game page who aren’t